herreriasjose/react-developer-tools-01/README.md

 </p>

-And if we reload the page and display <App> in the React Developer Tools tab, and then display <SimpleContainer> we will see how it is slowly populated with a total of five <SimpleNumber>.
+And if we reload the page and display &lt;App&gt; in the React Developer Tools tab, and then display &lt;SimpleContainer&gt; we will see how it is slowly populated with a total of five &lt;SimpleNumber&gt;.

 <p align="center">
             <img src="img/react-developer-tools-08.png">